1974 NCAA Division I basketball tournament: UCLA-North Carolina State semifinal

+A Walton forced pass into the paint was stolen by Moe Rivers off a deflection.
+Burleson was fouled with 1:38 to play and made the first before missing the second.
+State missed two shot attempts to take the lead, then Stoddard fouled out.
+The future major league baseball pitcher and World Series winner was disconsolate on the bench, but his teammates would respond.
+Meyers missed the front end of the 1&1, and Thompson jumped high for the rebound.
+Then, from the left of the free throw circle, he drifted right, then drove left on Wilkes and banked in his shot behind a Burleson screen.
+NC State now led, 76–75, with under a minute to go.

+Lee missed an outside jumper and Wilkes, called for pushing off on the rebound, fouled out.
+Thompson converted both ends of a 1&1 with 34 seconds left.
+A Lee long inbounds pass was knocked away by Burleson, for another Rivers steal.
+Curtis fouled out with 12 seconds to go and Towe hit both free throws.
+Walton's jumper in the final seconds was too little, too late.
+Walton later called the 80–77 semifinal game the most disappointing outcome of his entire basketball career, given how UCLA lost a 5-point lead late in regulation and a 7-point lead in the 2nd overtime, before NC State rallied to win.
+The game, played in Greensboro, was like a home game for the Wolfpack; UCLA had defeated NC State by 18 points in a neutral site game in St. Louis (where UCLA defeated Memphis State the previous March to win its seventh consecutive national championship) earlier in the season.

 Tournament notes

-The UCLA – North Carolina State semifinal game made USA Todays list of the greatest NCAA tournament games of all time at #13.
-UCLA star Bill Walton calls that game the most disappointing outcome of his entire basketball career, given how UCLA lost a 5-point lead late in regulation and a 7-point lead in the 2nd overtime, before NC State rallied to win, 80–77.
-The game, played in Greensboro, was like a home game for the Wolfpack; UCLA had defeated NC State by 18 points in a neutral site game in St. Louis (where UCLA defeated Memphis State the previous March to win its seventh consecutive national championship) earlier in the season.

 The Wolfpack became the fifth team in history to win the national championship playing in its home state.
 CCNY won the 1950 NCAA championship (as well as the NIT championship) at Madison Square Garden in New York City, Kentucky won the 1958 championship at Freedom Hall in Louisville, and UCLA won both the 1968 and 1972 championships at the Los Angeles Memorial Sports Arena.
 UCLA also would win the 1975 championship in its home state, at the San Diego Sports Arena.
 No team has accomplished the feat since then, although the Kansas Jayhawks won the 1988 championship in nearby Kansas City, Missouri, at Kemper Arena, which is closer to the KU campus in Lawrence, Kansas than Greensboro is to Raleigh.

 This was the last Sweet Sixteen appearance for Creighton and Oral Roberts until the 2021 tournament, when both teams returned for the first time in 47 years.

-Thanks in large part to the reclassification of Division I, the 1974 tournament is the last tournament to include a team no longer in Division I. The Cal State Los Angeles Golden Eagles spent one year in the modern Division I, winning the Pacific Coast Athletic Association before dropping to Division II.